Directors

 Johnathan Speer, Interim Board Chair, is Associate Dean of Diversity and Inclusion at Berkshire School, where he is also a member of the English and History faculty.
 He specializes in Curriculum and Instruction with a focus on social justice pedagogy and leadership frameworks, and has served as a curriculum specialist and coach in Asheville, Atlanta, and Seattle independent schools for over 9 years.

-Dan Bolognani, ex officio, is Executive Director of the Upper Housatonic Valley National Heritage Area, a program of the National Park Service.
+Dan Bolognani, ex officio, is Executive Director of the Upper Housatonic Valley National Heritage Area, a system within the National Park Service.
 Housatonic Heritage’s initiatives include the Upper Housatonic Valley African American Heritage Trail, the W. E. B. Du Bois National Historic Site initiative, the Housatonic Heritage Oral History Center at Berkshire Community College, and Reclaiming Our Local Heritage.

 Staff